 - e.
 Turnouts.
 Passing turnouts must be constructed that provide a total width of at least eighteen feet of total driveway width over a course at least thirty feet in length and must be spaced not more than two hundred and fifty feet apart. - f.
 Turnarounds.
 A turnaround must be provided at each terminus of the common driveway that is at least forty-five feet wide and 35 feet in depth.
 The Planning Board, in consultation with the Fire Chief, the Highway Superintendent and the Chief of Police may require alternate arrangements where they determine interests of public safety and emergency and commercial access and egress are adequately served by such alternate arrangement. - g.
 Sight Lines and Distance to Intersections.
 In consultation with the Highway Superintendent and the Chief of Police, the Planning Board may require, either by regulation promulgated under Section 1226 of this By-law or with respect to any particular case, sufficient sight lines and distances to intersection to apply to a common driveway. - h.
-The Planning board may require professional services, i.e. geologist, engineer, counsel, etc. in an effort to render an appropriate and proper decision concerning the application, design specifications, etc. at the applicant's expense. - 713.3 Signage: Two signs shall be installed at the entrance of the common driveway to the public way facing in each direction along such way.
+Curves.
+The radius of all curves shall be great enough to allow passage of emergency vehicles. - The Planning board may require professional services, i.e. geologist, engineer, counsel, etc. in an effort to render an appropriate and proper decision concerning the application, design specifications, etc. at the applicant's expense. - Signage: Two signs shall be installed at the entrance of the common driveway to the public way facing in each direction along such way.
 Such signs shall be clearly visible for a distance of at least one hundred feet along the public way in each direction.
 The sign shall give the number and, if different from the street name of the public way on which the common driveway intersects with a public way, the street name of the address of each residence served by the common driveway.
 At each intersection of the common driveway a similar sign shall indicate the direction of each dwelling served by the respective branches of the common driveway.
-All numbers and letters shall use black lettering on a non reflective white background and shall be of a size to be determined by the Planning Board by regulation.
+All numbers and letters shall use black lettering on a non reflective white background and shall be of a size to be determined by the Planning Board in consultation with the Highway Superintendent, Fire Chief and Chief of Police.
 The signpost or other support of such sign shall bear two red or amber reflective disks of not less than two inches in diameter or width.
-The provisions of this subsection shall control over any signage requirements imposed by a zoning or other town by-law with respect to this subject matter.
+The provisions of this subsection shall control over any signage requirements imposed by a zoning or other town bylaw with respect to this subject matter.